Cut-out Christmas sugar cookies with crisp edges and soft centers. This icing recipe is so simple, making decorating hassle-free!

 - Room Temperature Butter: Room temperature butter is essential.
 If the dough is too sticky, your butter may have been too soft.
 Room temperature butter is actually cool to the touch.
 Room temperature egg is preferred so it’s quickly and evenly mixed into the cookie dough.

-- Flavoring the cookies: I love flavoring this cookie dough with 1/2 teaspoon almond extract as listed in the ingredients above.
+- Flavors: I love flavoring this cookie dough with 1/2 teaspoon almond extract as listed in the ingredients above.
 For lighter flavor, use 1/4 teaspoon.
 Instead of the almond extract, try using 1 teaspoon of maple extract, coconut extract, lemon extract, or peppermint extract.
 Or add 1 teaspoon pumpkin pie spice or ground cinnamon.
-Along with lemon extract, you can also add 1 Tablespoon lemon zest.
+If using lemon extract, you can also add 1 Tablespoon lemon zest.

 - Corn Syrup: Corn syrup gives the icing sticking power and creates a beautiful sheen on the dried icing.
 I don’t recommend skipping it, but you can if absolutely needed.